 Ever since TADHack began in 2014 we’ve accepted remote entries.

 Around mid-March we’ll run live online (and recorded) sessions on how to use the TADHack Open sponsors’ resources.
-Some include low-code / no-code tools, so you do not need to be a hardcore coder to take part.
+Some include low-code / no-code tools, so you do not need to be a hardcore coder.

 We do not set a problem to solve.
 We ask you to think about problems you see in your home, work and community.
 And think about how the sponsors’ technologies can be used to solve them.